baixiaoyu/dbascripts/README.md

 * bigtrx.py is a big transaction analyzer
     *  can input a binlog file get big transaction information like time,size,rows
     *  can get big transaction details
+    *  just for explicit commit transaction,for implicate commit transactions, xid endtime is same as starttime,so we can't get real time
 * data compare
     * compare mysql data very fast,50 tables ,each table has 500w rows, tasks 30s.
     * you can even use it in replication